-Out of 51 U.S. jurisdictions, Georgia ranks #17 overall for its friendliness towards faith-based nonprofit organizations.
-Georgia has several laws that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures.
+Out of 51 U.S. jurisdictions, Georgia ranks #6 overall for its friendliness towards faith-based nonprofit organizations.
+Georgia has several laws that facilitate the contributions of faith-based nonprofits, including strong protections for directors to rely on guidance from religious figures and a RFRA.
 Additionally, Georgia has no nondiscrimination laws related to public accommodations or employment.
-Georgia, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, very limited exemptions to state sales taxes on religious organizations’ sales and purchases, and a lack of a RFRA.
+Georgia, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, very limited exemptions to state sales taxes on religious organizations’ sales and purchases.

 The Georgia Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).